jamestelfer/github-app-auth-buildkite-plugin/README.md

 # github-app-auth-buildkite-plugin

-Combines a Git credential helper with a separate helper agent to allow Buildkite agents securely authorize Github repository access.
+Combines a Git credential helper with a [`chinmina-bridge` helper agent][chinmina-bridge] to allow Buildkite agents securely authorize Github repository access.

+The plugin contains a Git credential helper, enabled for the current step via an `environment` hook.

+The credential helper calls `chinmina-bridge` when credentials for a GitHub repository are requested, supplying the result to Git in its expected format.

 ## Example